9elements/osfc-website-11ty/src/info.md

 As always, please only take from the table what you truly want or need, ensuring that others also have the opportunity to acquire some items.

+### Awareness
+As an attendee of the OSFC we all commit to our [Code of Conduct](./code-of-conduct.md).
+If you feel uncomfortable at any time, contact us at info@osc.io or contact the team at the event.